-Tom Emma is a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
-He holds a Masters degree from Columbia University, and is specialized in sports conditioning.
-He is the owner of Power Performance, Inc. and has several books available, including "101 Strength and Conditioning Exercises & Drills for Basketball", "Peak Conditioning Training for Basketball" and "Peak Conditioning Training for Young Athletes".
-Tom has also authored "The Recovery Snack" on this web-site.
-I appreciate this excellent article that Tom has contributed to the web-site...
+Tom Emma was a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
+He held a Masters degree from Columbia University, specialized in sports conditioning, was the owner of Power Performance, Inc. and published several books.
+Tom authored several other articles on this website.
+Sadly (after the original posting of this article), Tom died on June 8, 2011...
 Coach Gels.

 One of the most important (and difficult) aspects of a basketball coach's job is managing long-term player fatigue.
 This type of fatigue, unlike being winded during a game or practice session, describes the cumulative effects of a basketball season on a player's body.
 It is a subtle performance inhibitor, hard to recognize by even the most discerning of eyes, and is inevitably debilitating to individual and team success.

 Ascertaining how a player feels physically at a given point in time over the course of a long, grueling basketball season is far from an exact science.
 In fact, it qualifies much more as an art, requiring coaches to develop an intuitive feel for players' physical capabilities and recovery needs.